eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 ### Initialize your class

-The main class of your new _Vehicle App_ needs to inherit the `VehicleApp` provided by the [SDK](https://github.com/eclipse-velocitas/vehicle-app-python-sdk).
+The main class of your new _Vehicle App_ needs to inherit the `VehicleApp` provided by the [Python SDK](https://github.com/eclipse-velocitas/vehicle-app-python-sdk).

 ```Python
 class MyVehicleApp(VehicleApp):